Apoorvgarg-creator/PennyWise/README.md

-# finwise
+# PennyWise

-FinWise is a comprehensive personal finance management app designed to empower users with effective tools for budgeting, expense tracking, and financial goal planning.
-Built using Flutter, Firebase, and following the BLoC pattern, FinWise provides a seamless and visually engaging experience for users to take control of their finances.
+PennyWise is a comprehensive personal finance management app designed to empower users with effective tools for budgeting, expense tracking, and financial goal planning.
+Built using Flutter, Firebase, and following the BLoC pattern, PennyWise provides a seamless and visually engaging experience for users to take control of their finances.

 ## Getting Started